 Recommended reading lists, videos to practice story telling, classroom activities, insights into best ways of learning Chinese, and more will help students succeed.

 Learning Chinese is an incredible adventure.
 Enjoy it with us, no matter where you are.

-Speak fluent Mandarin, understand Chinese culture, enjoy more when travelling to China, read famous Chinese novels, get more insight into Chinese political and financial environment, and build solid personal and business relationship with Chinese people.
+Speak fluent Mandarin, understand Chinese culture, have a good time when travelling to China, read famous Chinese novels, get more insight into Chinese political and financial environment, and build solid personal and business relationship with Chinese people.

-Communication based Chinese textbooks, comprehensive Mandarin lessons, and Chinese Learning Pen — a digital audio equipment, everything is designed to bring you the most rewarding and stimulating learning experience.
+Communication based Chinese textbooks, Mandarin lessons, and Chinese Learning Pen, everything is designed to bring you the most rewarding and stimulating learning experience.